Home Healthcare IT Direct-to-Consumer Genetic Testing Market Size, Share and Forecast to 2031

 Furthering upon such advancements, service providers increasingly provide low-cost genetic testing services, initiating large-scale adoption and studies to determine their definitive role in transforming neurology care and further transforming human health.
 With sequencing costs decreasing even further, mutation analysis of solid tumors and hematological malignancies is expected to become a regular healthcare routine in diagnosing and planning treatment for neurological disorders, propelling the overall market growth.

-Global Direct-to-Consumer Genetic Testing Market Restraint
+Direct-to-Consumer Genetic Testing Market Restraining Factors

 Genomic Data Protection